MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-scenerio-based-teams-app.md

 * You can add tabs up to 16 instances.
 * You can add a bot and message extension for one instance each.

-## Describe Tab features and Scenerios to add features
+## Scenerios to add Notification bot features

-## Describe Bot features and Scenerios to add features
+## Scenerios to add Command bot features

-## Describe Message Extension features and Scenerios to add features
+## Scenerios to add SSO enabled tab features

-## Add basic Teams app
+## Add scenerio based Teams app

 **You can add basic Teams app by the following methods:**